Safety and Conduct

 Guest Services: 435-645-6658

 Professional patrollers are present on the mountain daily, providing guest information and emergency assistance.
-Bike Patrol is located at the Silver Lake Plaza area and can often be found on the trails.
-If you witness an accident, please notify a Bike Patroller or a Lift Operator, or call 435-645-6804 or 435-649-1000.
+Patrol buildings are located at the top of the following chairlifts: Sterling Express, Empire Express, Lady Morgan Express, Carpenter Express, Northside Express, Keetley Express, Mountaineer Express, and Jordanelle Express Gondola.
+If you witness an accident, please notify a Ski Patroller or a Lift Operator, or call 435-645-6804 or 435-649-1000.
+To protect an injured skier, cross your skis vertically in the snow uphill from the accident until a Patroller arrives.

 rich-text, responsive-table